-The beings of Apokolips and New Genesis are known as gods and live in a realm called the Fourth World which is outside normal space and time.
+The beings of Apokolips and New Genesis are cosmic beings and live in a realm called the Fourth World which is outside normal space and time.
 Their strength is due to their relative proximity to the Source, a mysterious energy which fuels the divine powers of the beings in Apokolips and New Genesis, as well as other powerful beings in the DC Multiverse.
 The New Gods are singular through the Multiverse and exist in every universe as manifestations of their true selves.

 - Superhuman Strength: Uxas is a very powerful being from the planet Apokolips.
 His strength easily exceeds 100 tons as he is one of the strongest characters in the DC universe.
 However, his strength varies on his incarnation.
 Despite his strength fluctuations, his strength alone is a force to be reckoned with.
 He can easily destroy colossal objects, overpower far stronger characters especially cosmic beings, has the capability to bend and break any man-made material, lift massive objects, and easily demolish immensely fortified infrastructures.
 His strength is so great that he can easily overpower the entire Justice League, including their heavy hitters like Superman, Captain Atom and Orion.
 He has also been shown destroying a Green Lantern Ring with his bare hands, and he once effortlessly punched Superman into the Source Wall.
 He has even fought against the immeasurably powerful Anti-Monitor in single combat, as well as Alan Scott powered by an entire Multiverse's worth of elemental forces.
 Not to mention, Darkseid knocked a Highfather amped Pre-Crisis Supergirl.

 - Superhuman Stamina: Darkseid's tissues don't create fatigue toxins resulting in him having inexhaustible stamina.
 He can fight non stop for as long as it takes and can outlast any opponent.